May 2023, Market Research Future has published a Research Report on the Global Military Satellite Market

 Military Satellites Market Size Is Anticipated To Grow At A USD 54.6 Billion In 2032 At A CAGR Of 4.90% 2023-2032.

 Military services are focused majorly upon satellite-based communications, one which aid in providing precise pictures of the battlefield.
 Military satellites also help the troops to exchange videos, images, and voice messages, and also offers high-quality information exchange even in remote areas.
-The military satellite market is anticipated to grow during the forecast period between 2018 and 2023 and garner a CAGR of 6%.

-MRFR reports that increasing investments in SATCOM, growing investments in ISR payloads, and the ameliorating demand for these satellites to be the major driving factors of the global market.
+MRFR reports that increasing investments in SATCOM, growing investments in ISR payloads, and the ameliorating demand for these satellites to be the major driving factors of the global military satellites market.
 However, it is also reported that the high pricing associated with the procurement, development, and the launch of remote sensing satellites to be some of the major challenges for international space agencies, one which can cause the growth of the market to decline.

 The global military satellite market segmentation is done in terms of type and system to gain a proper overview of the market.

 By type, the market includes communication, intelligence, navigation, and Surveillance, & Reconnaissance (ISR),

 By system, the market segments into EO/IS, Radar, and SATCOM.

 The global military satellite market comprises both prominent and emerging players.
 MRFR identifies and names some of them in its recently published report.
 This includes, Lockheed Martin (U.S), Boeing (U.S), SpaceX (U.S), ViaSat (U.S), Israel Aerospace Industries (Israel), Northrop Grumman (U.S), Orbital ATK (U.S), Raytheon (U.S), Thales Group (France), Airbus Defence & Space (Germany), and others.